After evening rallying base in Phoenix, Trump joins Dems in piling on Bloomberg

 MICHAEL BLOOMBERG: 5 THINGS TO KNOW

 "We have very few nondisclosure agreements," Bloomberg responded.
-"None of them accused me of doing anything -- except, maybe they didn't like a joke I told."
+"None of them accused me of doing anything — except, maybe they didn't like a joke I told."
 The audience then booed loudly.
-Bloomberg refused multiple times to agree to release the women from the non-disclosure agreements, even as former Vice President Joe Biden explained that all Bloomberg has to do is give the word.
+Bloomberg refused multiple times to agree to release the women from the nondisclosure agreements, even as former Vice President Joe Biden explained that all Bloomberg has to do is give the word.

 Warren landed one of the biggest punches of the night on the topic after Bloomberg cited gender diversity at his companies and his foundation to bolster his progressive credentials.